ansonhe97/GroveUIDocs/RescreenDocs/Wio-Terminal-Continuous-Motion-Recognition.md

 With your device connected we can collect some data.
 In the studio go to the **Data acquisition** tab.
 This is the place where all your raw data is stored, and - if your device is connected to the remote management API - where you can start sampling new data.

-Under **Record new data**, select your device, set the label to `idle`, the sample length to `5000`, the sensor to **Built-in accelerometer** and the frequency to `62.5Hz`.
+Under **Record new data**, select your device, set the label to `idle`, the sample length to `5000`, the sensor to **`Built-in accelerometer`** and the frequency to `62.5Hz`.
 This indicates that you want to record data for 10 seconds, and label the recorded data as `idle`.
 You can later edit these labels if needed.

 !!!Note
-        There is also another options for `built-in multichannel gas`, this uses the [Grove - Multichannel Gas Sensor v2](https://www.seeedstudio.com/Grove-Multichannel-Gas-Sensor-v2-p-4569.html) for collecting gas sensor values.
+        There is also another options for `External multichannel gas`, this uses the [Grove - Multichannel Gas Sensor v2](https://www.seeedstudio.com/Grove-Multichannel-Gas-Sensor-v2-p-4569.html) for collecting gas sensor values.

 <div align=center><img src="https://files.seeedstudio.com/wiki/Wio-Terminal-Edge-Impulse/record.png"/></div>